 Tier-C

-Tier C builds are considered weak in the current meta.
-They struggle to clear high-level content efficiently.
-You should only play these if you really love the specific skill or want a very hard challenge.
-They often require expensive items just to perform at an average level.
+Weak in the current meta.
+They struggle to clear high‑level content efficiently.
+Only play these if you really love the skill or want a challenge.
+They often need expensive items just to perform at an average level.

 Heavy Strike Warrior

-This build hits one enemy very hard but cannot kill groups efficiently.
-It feels very clunky because you must target each monster individually.
+Hits one enemy very hard but can’t kill groups efficiently.
+Feels clunky because you have to target each monster individually.

 Damage: High (Single Target Only)